ozpc99/My-Recipes/README.md

 ### 3. Meet the Briefs of the User Stories:
 ### User Stories
 #### As a User, I Want To...
-- Search for recipes using an intuitive search bar that provides the results I need or in the case of no results found, provides an appropriate error message.
+- Search for recipes using an intuitive search bar that provides the results I need or in the case of no results found, provides an appropriate error message with helpful hints.
 - Browse for recipes based on cuisine category if I'm not sure on the exact recipe I want and I'm just looking for ideas on what to cook.
 - See descriptive images, attributes and ratings of the recipes so I can quickly and intuitively find what I'm looking for and know if the recipe is worth trying.
     - These attributes should include: